 While a rollout is a momentous milestone in an aircraft’s journey from concept to customer, it’s a celebratory pause in the intensive testing of a new aircraft and ushers in the start of the most visible phase of a design’s development, flight testing.

-The first several planes that roll of the assembly line are destined to fly in the flight test and certification campaign.
+The first several planes that roll off the assembly line are destined to fly in the flight test and certification campaign.
 They’ll be wrung out in the air, may never be delivered to airline customers, and could end up on display as museum pieces.
 In the case of the Boeing 787, six primary planes were in the flight test fleet, and the Bombardier C Series had seven planes.
 None will ever see airline service.

 This fleet of aircraft flies thousands of hours, evaluating a multitude of tasks called test points.
 The five A350 test aircraft flew 2,600 hours over a 14-month period to achieve certification in 2014 from Europe’s aviation regulator, EASA, and the US FAA.